If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 Bringing partners, spouses or dependents to the UK

 If you are coming to the UK with a spouse, partner or dependent, they may need to apply for a relevant visa.
-University employees with a Global Talent, Tier 2, Skilled Worker or Temporary Worker (GAE) visa may apply to bring their family to the UK as their dependants.
+University employees with a Global Talent, Skilled Worker or Government Authorised Exchange Visa (Temporary worker) visa may apply to bring their family to the UK as their dependants.
 For the purposes of these applications, the Immigration Rules define ‘dependants’ as being:

 No other family members are eligible to be dependants